ROBMYERS1856/University-of-Minnesota-/week9/Week9_homework.md

 ## Determine and document the mail servers for www.starwars.com using NSLOOKUP.

-    * used DNS report: MX
+    * used DNS Record: MX
+    * OSI Layer:
     * nslookup -type=MX starwars.com
     * mail servers listed in picture below